t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 }
 ```

 See how the namespace `Notifications` matches the gadget capability we defined in the `project_name.ini` file.
-This means that we are able to define custom capabilities which become a namespace that can be utilized by our `project_name.py` code.
+This means that we are able to define custom capabilities which become a namespace that can be utilised by our `project_name.py` code.

-For example, lets use the example we'll also use later on called `CatFeederGadget`
+For example, lets use the example we'll also use later on called `CatFeederGadget`.

 ```bash
 [GadgetCapabilities]